You are here

 Your test will be performed by a licensed mammographer and an on-site radiologist will examine the x-rays for abnormalities.

-Your physician will receive a detailed report of the exam and you will receive a report of the findings in
+Your physician will receive a detailed report of the exam and you will receive a report of the findings in the mail.

 A Breast Ultrasound may be ordered if suspicious areas are detected during your mammogram.
 Sound waves create an image of your breast and the image appears on a video monitor.
 An ultrasound provides much more detailed information than a mammogram.